Nagpur Metro: Detailed Project Report

-Maharashtra Metro Rail Corporation in early 2018 had started plans for phase 2 of Nagpur Metro by appointing RITES to prepare detailed project report for future routes.
+Maharashtra Metro Rail Corporation in early 2018 had started plans for Phase II of Nagpur Metro by appointing RITES to prepare detailed project report for future routes.
 The DPR was to submitted by April 2018 but got delayed.
-RITES in the DPR has envisioned five routes for metro rail.
+RITES in the DPR had envisioned five routes for metro rail.
 Two routes were in the north–south corridor from Automotive Square to Kanhan River having length of 13 km with 12 stations and from MIHAN to MIDC ESR having length of 18.50 km with 10 stations.
 Two routes in the east–west corridor from Lokmanya Nagar to Hingna having length of 6.70 km and 7 stations and from Prajapati Nagar to Transport Nagar having length 5.60 km with 3 stations.
-A new route is also proposed from Wasudeo Nagar to Dattawadi having length of 4.50 km with 3 stations.
+A new route was also proposed from Wasudeo Nagar to Dattawadi having length of 4.50 km with 3 stations.

-The DPR was submitted to Urban Development Department(UDD) of Government of Maharashtra in July 2018 by Maharashtra Metro Rail Corporation.
-The phase 2 was approved in January 2019 by the State Government.
+The DPR was submitted to the Urban Development Department (UDD) of the Government of Maharashtra in July 2018 by Maharashtra Metro Rail Corporation which was approved in January 2019 by the State Government and in December 2022 by the Government of India.

+Metro Rail Expenditure

+The State Government has approved a revised project cost of ₹6708 crore for the Phase II.

+The Phase II is proposed to be funded with ₹3122 crore from Government of Maharashtra & Government of India in the form of equity and the rest amount of ₹3586 crore is proposed to be obtained from Asian Development Bank and European Investment Bank as financial assistance.